-Unresolved business disputes can take up valuable time, money and resources.
+Unresolved business disputes can take up valuable management time, incur significant costs and be a drain on business resources.

-Disputes can have a draining effect on day-to-day business activities.
-They can take up valuable management time and lead to significant costs being incurred.
-They can also cause reputational risks for those on both sides.
-As a result, most businesses want to avoid disputes wherever possible and resolve them efficiently when they arise.
+Combined with the reputational risks on both sides, most businesses want to avoid disputes wherever possible and resolve them efficiently when they arise.

 What do we do?

 We provide commercial advice on resolving disputes effectively and efficiently.
 We advise on the most appropriate methods of common dispute resolution, whether that is bringing and defending court proceedings or through forms of alternative dispute resolution (ADR), such as adjudication, arbitration, expert determination and mediation.
 In addition to domestic disputes, we provide international, commercial and investment arbitration, advising clients on a wide range of complex, multi-jurisdictional mid and high value claims.
 Find out more about our International arbitration services.

 Types of ADR: adjudication v arbitration v mediation

 Often seen as a “pay now, argue later” process, adjudication is normally used to resolve construction disputes, as the parties to a construction contract cannot contract out of it.

 Adjudication generally takes 28 days – although this can be extended with the process kick-started by one party serving a notice.
 Usually, an adjudicator can’t award costs unless the parties have otherwise agreed.
 Crucially, adjudication awards are enforced by the courts.